On representation varieties of 3-manifold groups: Orbifold-group representations

-whose image is a cyclic group of order $3$.
-Then $\h^1(\Ga, Ad\rho)\cong \C$, while the component of $[\rho]$ in $X^{red}(\Ga, SL(2, \C))$ consists of the point $[\rho]$ and the trivial representation.
-This example can be promoted to a nonreduced representation scheme of a 3-manifold group as follows.
+This example is promoted to a nonreduced representation scheme of a 3-manifold group as follows.
 Consider a closed 3-dimensional Seifert manifold $M$ which is an oriented Seifert-bundle over the orbifold $S^2(3,3,3)$, i.e., over the sphere with 3 cone points of order $3$.
 The fundamental group of $S^2(3,3,3)$ is the von Dyck group $\Ga$ above, while $\pi=\pi_1(M)$ is the central extension of $\Ga$: